 Dedicated to helping our members finding a life partner

 The EMC Matrimonial service is available to support our members who are ready to fulfill half their deen.
-Through the matrimonial group members will receive access to other EMC members who are looking for partnership in an unanimous and private matter.
+Through the matrimonial group members will receive access to other EMC members who are looking for partnership in a private manner.

 Highlights of EMC Matrimonial:

 - Free and easy profile registration